dhutapratama/docs/eloquent-relationships.md

     $user->posts()->where('active', 1)->get();

-You are able to use any of the Laravel [query builder's](/docs/{{version}}/queries) methods on the relationship, so be sure to explore the query builder documentation to learn about all of the methods that are available to you.
+You are able to use any of the Lets [query builder's](/docs/{{version}}/queries) methods on the relationship, so be sure to explore the query builder documentation to learn about all of the methods that are available to you.

 <a name="chaining-orwhere-clauses-after-relationships"></a>
 #### Chaining `orWhere` Clauses After Relationships